-^{}This work was partially done while this author was at Corporate Technology Group, Intel Corporation, Hillsboro, OR, USA.
+^{}This work was partially done while this author was at Intel Corporation, Hillsboro, OR.
+This author is now at Microsoft Corporation, Redmond, WA.

 It is important to point out that our system schedules the CPU of a node, not its physical memory, communication hardware, or local disk I/O. Nonetheless, in practice, we can achieve quite good performance isolation and control even for applications making significant use of these other resources, as we show in our detailed evaluation (Section 5).
 Mechanisms for physical memory isolation in current OSes and VMMs are well understood and can be applied in concert with our techniques.
 As long as the combined working set size of the applications executing on the node does not exceed the physical memory of the machine, the existing mechanisms suffice.
 Communication has significant computational costs, thus, by throttling the CPU, we also throttle it.
 The interaction of our system and local disk I/O is more complex.
 Even so, we can control applications with considerable disk I/O.